karasgit/INDX-for-Voron-2.4/README.md

-!!!!!!
-Whole desing wasn't tested yet, so I'm no sure if it will really work !!!!!!
+<b style="color:red;">!!!!!!
+Whole desing wasn't tested yet, so I'm not sure if it will really work !!!!!!</b>

 This repository contain 3d printable models of parts needed to use Bondtech INDX on Voron 2.4 with rear mount
 <img width="1140" height="552" alt="INDX" src="https://github.com/user-attachments/assets/77d17472-9550-45e3-83c1-d9d564713fba" />